Aoineadh Mòr (Inniemore)

 Aoineadh Mòr township survives as a testimony to the people evicted from their homes at a time often referred to as the Highland Clearances.

 On the 1st edition Ordnance Survey 6-inch map (1875) Aoineadh Mòr is shown as abandoned, the buildings are not coloured in back indicating they are unroofed and ruined.
 You can see that the settlement is scattered along the river valley and is very remote.

-The story of these evictions is brought to life through Mary Cameron, who gives a personal and vivid account of the flitting day; the day her family and village were forced to leave their homes.
+The story of these evictions is brought to life through Mary Cameron, who gives a personal and vivid account (see bottom of page) of the flitting day; the day her family and village were forced to leave their homes.

 Until recently the site was hidden within the undergrowth and trees of Lochaline Forest.
 In the 1990s, however, Forestry Commission Scotland carefully uncovered it.
 Today you can walk among the remains of more than twenty-two stone buildings all enclosed by an earth bank known as a head-dyke.

 These buildings provide a picture of a community of families who reared cattle and grew crops on small sections of open land (the run rig system).
 Many were houses where families, like Mary's, would have lived.
 Others were corn drying kilns and winnowing barns where they would work to prepare their crops after harvest.